slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 make people feel as part of a family

 leader persuader -- mix com persuasion

-Fire customers that cause you to much stress or that cost too much to service.

 Always be clear and specific about what you expect from other people.
 You can not expect from them what you haven’t articulated…usually many times and in writing.
 Also plan for them to fail you.